Applications for the 2025 ACT Book of the Year Award are currently open and close on Thursday 20 March 2025.

 - Only one book per author may be nominated.

-- The nomination form must be submitted online through Smartygrants before the deadline.
+- The nomination form must be submitted online through SmartyGrants before the deadline.

 - Four copies of the nominated title need to be supplied to artsACT.